AMD vs. Intel CPU Market Share: 7nm Makes Landfall as Price War Begins

 AMD continues to see strong uptake in hyperscale data centers, but its penetration into cloud service providers is the most promising, as it reduces up-front investments from potential customers and eliminates much of the technical support overhead.
 The company also reported that it is experiencing stronger uptake in enterprise deployments and with OEMs, but it will take some time for the company to chew away a large amount of share in Intel's high-margin bastion.

-Considering Papermaster's comments that the company initially had issues yielding enough high-performance die for high-end parts, and Su's comments during the earnings call that the EPYC Rome processors are selling more higher-end SKUs than before, it is possible there was some initial supply constraint.
+Considering Papermaster's comments that the company initially had issues yielding enough high-performance die for high-end parts, and Su's comments during the earnings call that the company is selling a heavier mix of high-end EPYC Rome processors than it did with the previous-gen models, it's possible there was some initial supply constraint.

 Su said during the company's earnings call that AMD expects server revenue to grow in the double-digits for next quarter, and for the company to achieve double-digit server CPU share by mid-next year.